 - Make sure to include a clear overview of main trends and features

 - Make sure to use data to support your description

 - You have used some less common words and spelling is generally accurate

-I am assuming that this feedback is particularly for the student as the first two points seem targeted, but points 3 – 5 are again very generic and with no examples or explanation of any of the comments, it is hard to know where exactly the student went wrong.
+However, although I assume that this feedback is specific to the student as the first two points seem targeted, points 3 – 5 are again very generic.
+With no examples or explanation of any of the comments, it is hard to know where exactly the student went wrong.
 What, for example, was unclear about the overview?
 And where was the missing data?
 (This comment confuses me as my students always use data to support their trends).

 Obviously, this is better than the feedback for reading and listening as it is personalised, but with no examples or corrections, there is almost nothing here that the student could use to understand their score or improve further.
 Plus, once again, “How to Improve” box is full of generic advise that is of no use at all to a student who is looking for specific ways to improve their score.